Srishti-j18/adaptive-video/notebooks/setup_adaptive_video.md

 ::: {.cell .markdown}

 Now we are ready to run our experiments!
-We will run four experiments: one with a constant bit rate, one with a constant bit rate and an interruption in middle,one with where comparing the policies (with constant bit rate and an interruption in middle)  and one with a varying bit rate using the NYC traces.
+We will run four experiments: one with a constant bit rate, one with a constant bit rate and an interruption in middle, one where we compare adaptive video policies under similar network conditions, and one with a varying bit rate using the NYC traces.

 :::